LassoSoft/LassoGuide/lasso_guide_source/language/calling-lasso.rst

 browser, the code shown above is executed and the result is returned to the Web browser.

-If the embedded message is not visible in the Web browser or an error occurs then you should make sure that Lasso Server has been properly installed on your machine.
+If the embedded message is not visible in the Web browser or an error occurs, then you should make sure that Lasso Server has been properly installed on your machine.
 Consult the :ref:`installation guide for your operating system
 <lasso-installation>` for complete instructions.